-In a world where GIS data is increasingly available through services such as ArcGIS Online and open data portals, good metadata means that people will easily identify your data as accurate and trustworthy.
+In a world where GIS data is increasingly available through services such as ArcGIS Online and open data portals, good metadata means that people will easily identify your data as up-to-date, accurate, and trustworthy.

-If GIS users are able to easily identify accurate and trustworthy data, their work will be better.
+If GIS users are able to easily identify good data, their work will be better.